 The legislative process

-The Constitution does not provide for a ‘legislative power’.
-Laws are a joint decision of the government and States General.
+Acts of Parliament are adopted jointly by the government and the States General.
 Legislative proposals can be submitted by the government or the Lower House of the States General.
 The Council of State advises on legislative proposals, as well as on orders in council.
 Other stakeholders are generally consulted when a legislative proposal is being prepared.

-The Lower House has the right of amendment.
-Usually, the Council of Ministers adopts legislative proposals and sends them to the Council of State for its recommendation.
+Usually, the Council of Ministers adopts legislative proposals and sends them to the Advisory Division of the Council of State for its recommendation.
 The government responds to that recommendation by drawing up a further report.
 Then, the government sends the legislative proposal – with any necessary amendments – to the Lower House by Royal Message.
 The proposal may be amended while it is being debated by the Lower House.
+It is the Lower House that has the right of amendment.
 Once it has been accepted by the Lower House, the Upper House debates the proposal.
-No further amendments may be made at this stage; the Upper House may only accept or reject the legislative proposal.
-Once it has been accepted by the Upper House, the head of state ratifies the proposal and it becomes law.
+The Upper House may only adopt or reject the legislative proposal.
+No further amendments may be made at this stage.
+Once it has been accepted by the Upper House, the legislative text is signed by the King and the Minister, after which it becomes law.

 Overheid.nl is the central access point for all information about the government organisations of the Netherlands.
-This page provides access to:
+This page provides access to local and national legislation.

 Is access to the database free of charge?

-Access to the website and database is free of charge.
+Access to the websites is free of charge.